mehmandarov/mehmandarov.github.io/about.md

 ## Courses

-I also offer courses and training in Java-related topics.
-My previous courses:
+I also often offer workshops and training in Java and cloud-related topics – ping me for an updated list.
+Some of my previous courses:

-* [Continuous Delivery with Maven][3], Oslo, Norway
+* Continuous Delivery with Maven, for Programutvikling, Oslo, Norway.

 ---